kristenjacobs/container-networking/slides/201812-kubecon/notes.md

 * Describe the outer box (the node).
 Could be a physical machine, or a VM as in this case.

-* Describe containers vs namespaces:
-    * Containers use a bunch of different linux mechanisms to isolate the processes running inside, both in terms of system calls, available resources, what it can see, i.e. filesystems, other processes, etc.
-      However, from a network connectivity point of view, the only mechanism that matters here is the network namespace, so from now on, whenever I say container, what I really mean is network namespace.
+* Describe containers vs namespaces: Containers use a bunch of different linux mechanisms to isolate the processes running inside, both in terms of system calls, available resources, what it can see, i.e. filesystems, other processes, etc. However, from a network connectivity point of view, the only mechanism that matters here is the network namespace, so from now on, whenever I say container, what I really mean is network namespace.

-    * What is a network namespace:
-        * It's own network stack containing:
+* What is a network namespace: It's another instance of the kernels network stack containing:
     * It's own interfaces.
     * It's own routing + route tables.
     * It's own IPtables rules.

 * When created, it is empty, i.e. no interfaces, routing or IP tables rules.

 * Describe VETH pair: Ethernet cable with NIC on each end.